sindresorhus/open/readme.md

 Type: `boolean`<br>
 Default: `true`

-Wait for the opened app to exit before calling the `callback`.
-If `false` it's called immediately when opening the app.
+Wait for the opened app to exit before fulfilling the promise.
+If `false` it's fulfilled immediately when opening the app.

 On Windows you have to explicitly specify an app for it to be able to wait.